Norman Borlaug: Borlaug hypothesis

 Borlaug continually advocated increasing crop yields as a means to curb deforestation.
-The large role he played in both increasing crop yields and promoting this view has led to this methodology being called by agricultural economists the "Borlaug hypothesis", namely that increasing the productivity of agriculture on the best farmland can help control deforestation by reducing the demand for new farmland.
-According to this view, assuming that global food demand is on the rise, restricting crop usage to traditional low-yield methods would also require at least one of the following: the world population to decrease, either voluntarily or as a result of mass starvations; or the conversion of forest land into crop land.
+The substantial role he played in both increasing crop yields and promoting this view has led agricultural economists to call this methodology the "Borlaug hypothesis," namely that increasing the productivity of agriculture on the best farmland can help control deforestation by reducing the demand for new farmland.
+According to this view, assuming that global food demand is on the rise, restricting crop usage to traditional low-yield methods would also require at least one of the following: the world population to decrease, either voluntarily or as a result of mass starvations; or the conversion of forest land into cropland.
 It is thus argued that high-yield techniques are ultimately saving ecosystems from destruction.
 On a global scale, this view holds strictly true ceteris paribus, if deforestation only occurs to increase land for agriculture.
 But other land uses exist, such as urban areas, pasture, or fallow, so further research is necessary to ascertain what land has been converted for what purposes, to determine how true this view remains.

-Increased profits from high-yield production may also induce cropland expansion in any case, although as world food needs decrease, this expansion may decrease as well.
+Increased profits from high-yield production may also induce cropland expansion in any case.
+As world food needs decrease, this expansion may decrease as well.

 Borlaug expressed the idea now known as the "Borlaug hypothesis" in a speech given in Oslo, Norway, in 2000, upon the occasion of the 30th anniversary of his acceptance of the Nobel Peace Prize: "Had the global cereal yields of 1950 still prevailed in 1999, we would have needed nearly 1.8 billion ha of additional land of the same quality – instead of the 600 million that was used – to equal the current global harvest."

 Criticisms and his view of critics

-Borlaug's name is nearly synonymous with the Green Revolution, against which many criticisms have been mounted over the decades.
-Throughout his years of research, Borlaug's programs often faced opposition by nonscientists who consider genetic crossbreeding to be unnatural, and therefore those that inherently dislike the unnatural criticized such crossbreeding.
-These farming techniques, in addition to increasing yields, often reaped large profits for U.S. agribusiness and agrochemical corporations and were criticized by one author in 2003 as widening social inequality in the countries owing to uneven food distribution while forcing a capitalist agenda of U.S. corporations onto countries that had undergone land reform.